DevBoiAgru/SlamNG.drive/README.md

 ### If you see any warnings about plugins, you can ignore them because the game's mechanics dont rely on a third party plugin.

+## Thanks to:
+ - MuYe (subscribe to him he's a nice guy) for letting me use his pictures for the cubes to crash into. https://www.youtube.com/@MuYe
+ - exr_879 for muye 3d models.
+Check his channel out: https://www.youtube.com/channel/UCmH5AHB4nyIxZTiOD3VhZrQ

 ### Unreal engine 5.2